History of Chechens in the Russian Empire: Socioeconomic and Demographic changes

 By the end of the 19th century, major oil deposits were discovered around Grozny (1893) which along with the arrival of the railroad (early 1890s), brought economic prosperity to the region (then administered as part of the Terek Oblast) for the oil-mining Russian colonists.
 The immigration of colonists from Russia brought about a three-way distinction between Chechens and Ingush on one hand, Cossacks on a second, and "other-towners" (inogorodtsy), namely Russians and Ukrainians, who came to work as laborers.
 A debatable fourth group, including Armenian bankers and richer Russians, and even some rich Chechens (such as Tchermoeff), arose later.
 Some Chechens got rich off oil, and the industry brought wealth to Chechnya, and (along with other factors) caused a growth of a Chechen bourgeoisie and intelligentsia.

 Emergence of nationalism

 During the late 1860s and 1870s, a modest Chechen national awakening in literary circles occurred.
 The conflict with Russia and its final incorporation into the empire, however, brought about the formation of a modern, European, nationalist identity of some Chechen writers, though it ironically solidified their separation, mainly over politics, from the Ingush.
 The nation was held to be all-important, trumping religion, political belief, or any other such distinction.
-In 1870, Chakh Akhriev wrote a compilation of Chechen and Ingush fairy tales (called "Chechen fairytales").
 In 1872, Umalat Laudaev, an early Chechen nationalist, recorded the contemporary customs of the Chechens.
-Following in his footsteps, Chakh Akhriev did the same for their "brothers", the Ingush, the following year.

 Other notable early Chechen nationalists included Akhmetkhan, Ibraghim Sarakayev, and Ismail Mutushev.
 Later Tsarist-era Chechen nationalists include the five Sheripov brothers, among others.
 Among these, Sarakayev, Mutushev, Akhmetkhan and Danilbek Sheripov were notably democratic-minded writers, while Danilbek's younger brother, Aslanbek, would adopt communism.